colobot/colobot-data/music/README.md

  * Intro2.ogg

 # File formats and installation
-This repository contains files in FLAC format.
-However, the game can only play OGG files, so they need to be converted first - it's done like this so we can keep high quality music available, but reduce the file size for use in Colobot data files.
-This is done by CMake scripts included with this repository, but they require "oggenc" to be installed in your system.
+The files are available in both FLAC and OGG formats.
+However, the game can only play OGG files, so FLAC files need to be converted first - it's done like this so we can keep high quality music available, but reduce the file size for use in Colobot data files.
+The conversion can be done by CMake scripts included here, but they require "oggenc" to be installed in your system.

+By default, prebuilt OGG files are downloaded.
+To use high-quality FLAC files, make sure music is enabled in CMake (-DMUSIC=ON), enable download of FLAC files (-DMUSIC_FLAC=ON) and pick a quality of the converted OGG files you need (-DMUSIC_QUALITY=number, this can be any value -1 - 10 including fractions, default is 3)

 # Licensing
 All music files on this reporitory are licensed under GPLv3 license.